Division: Instrumental Conducting & Ensembles, String Performance

 Office: E-570 HFAC

-Alexander Woods, violin, has been hailed by the New York Times as both a “showstopping” violinist as well as a “deft and sensitive accompanist.”
-He has studied with many of the world’s great violinists and pedagogues including Pinchas Zukerman, Itzhak Perlman, Syoko Aki, and Mark Rush, and loves passing on the great violin tradition with students.
+Alexander Woods has been hailed by the New York Times as both a “showstopping” violinist as well as a “deft and sensitive accompanist.”
+He has studied with many of the world’s great violinists and pedagogues, including Pinchas Zukerman, Itzhak Perlman, Syoko Aki, and Mark Rush, and loves passing on the great violin tradition to students.
 He is in demand as a chamber musician, soloist and orchestral musician in New York City and abroad, performing most recently at venues such as Carnegie Hall, Symphony Space, St. Paul’s Chapel at Columbia University, the World Financial Center, and Trinity Wall Street Church.
-He frequently performs with the world-renowned Talea Ensemble, the Sebastian Chamber Players, the Clarion Society, Ensemble ACJW, the Orchestra of St. Luke’s and is a member of the early music group TENET.
+He frequently performs with the world-renowned Talea Ensemble, the Sebastian Chamber Players, the Clarion Society, Ensemble ACJW, the Orchestra of St. Luke’s, and is a member of the early music group TENET.
 Mr. Woods was formerly the first violinist of the iO String Quartet and has recorded with them for Bridge Records.
 This spring he will be involved in recording Handel’s Judas Maccabeus with the Clarion Society.